The 2018 Man Booker Prize longlist has been announced, including a graphic novel for the first time.

 Since then, Africa’s fortunes have been mixed.
 The 2015 longlist featured two African authors: Chigozie Obioma (Nigeria) for The Fishermen and Laila Lalami (US/Morocco) for The Moor’s Account.
 The 2016 longlist featured one African, JM Coetzee (South Africa/Australia) for The Schooldays of Jesus.
 No African authors featured in 2017.

 Three Americans have made the list this year, slightly down on previous years, with eight out of the thirteen from the UK and Ireland, and two from Canada.
+Belinda Bauer, longlisted for Snap, was born in England, but spent ten years in South Africa as a child.
+Esi Edugyan, longlisted for Washington Black, was born in Canada to Ghanaian parents.

 Aside from the national question, also left off this year’s longlist are the established authors Julian Barnes, Alan Hollinghurst, Ali Smith, Peter Carey and Pat Barker, who all had novels eligible.